adwaithjayan/tictactoe/README.md

 # 🎮 Tic-Tac-Toe with Smart AI

 A lightweight, browser-based Tic-Tac-Toe game built using **HTML, CSS, and JavaScript**.

+A lightweight, browser-based Tic-Tac-Toe game built using **HTML, CSS, and JavaScript**.
 Features a smart computer opponent, random starting turns, player score tracking, and a clean, simple UI.

 ---